 Step 5: You will be asked to choose an account from one of the previously used accounts to sign in to Windows 10/Windows Store or use different Microsoft account.

-Either click or tap on one of them or click or tap Microsoft account option to add an email account not listed there.
+Either click or tap on one of them or click or tap the Microsoft account option to add an email account not listed there.

 Step 6: Once you enter the password, if you’re using a local account instead of a Microsoft account in Windows 10, you will see the following screen.
 Please DON’T enter your local account password if you plan to sign in to Windows 10 without using a Microsoft account.
-You can read more about this issue in our how to install apps from Store without switching to Microsoft account guide.
+You can read more about this issue in our how to install apps from Store without switching to the Microsoft account guide.

-Simply click or tap Sign in to just this app instead to sign in to only Windows Store using Microsoft account.
+Simply click or tap Sign in to just this app instead to sign in to only the Windows Store using Microsoft account.
 Entering your password will automatically convert your local account into Microsoft account.

 This is the step where most users go wrong and blame Microsoft for automatically switching their local account to Microsoft account.
 That’s it!